This area of our site answers frequently asked questions about Cincinnati Track CYO.

 A - While the invitational meets subscribe to and follow the CYO Track & Field Rules for their meet, they are not restricted to just CYO Team participants.
 The decision to allow or not allow non-CYO teams to compete in an invitational meet is the responsibility of the meet director for each invitational meet.
-Some reasons for allowing non-CYO teams to participate in invitational meets are Christian friendliness, the promotion of community, the increased level of competition that some of the non-CYO teams bring to a meet, and the increased revenues that the addition of non-CYO teams afford a meet.
-Beginning with the 2010 Season, liability release forms will be required of all Non-CYO Teams before the non-CYO team is permitted to participate in any portion of the season.
+Some reasons for allowing non-CYO teams to participate in invitational meets are Christian friendliness, the promotion of community, the increased level of competition that non-CYO teams bring to a meet, and the increased revenues that the addition of non-CYO teams afford a meet.
+Beginning with the 2010 Season, liability release forms will be required of all non-CYO Teams before the non-CYO team is permitted to participate in any portion of the season.

 Q - Why aren't track & field meets cancelled when the weather forecast may call for threatening conditions?

 A - Since all of our meets are now run on "all-weather" surfaces, the only conditions that would warrant the cancellation of a track meet are severe winds, lightning, or extreme heat/cold.
 It is the responsibility of the meet director and the official starter for a meet to "make the call" about cancelling/postponing a meet or going ahead with a meet.
 The conditions that may affect this decision are generally not clear beforehand and often this information is not available until the meet director and official starter are at the meet location right before the scheduled start time for a meet.
 Unfortunately, this may mean that some people may be enroute to a meet or actually at the meet location when the decision to cancel/postpone a meet is made.
 Some of this uncertainty has been eliminated by the creation of rapid-response text messaging service known as GroupMe.
 If you are a Team Coordinator, you may create a GroupMe account (free of charge) and link your account to the CTCYO Weather Hotline group.
 If you are a parent or an athlete, you may contact your Team Coordinator, and they will add you to the list.